 - In a large skillet melt the butter over medium heat then add the crushed cereal and toss to coat.
 Cook on medium heat for 6 - 8 minutes to lightly toast the cereal, stir constantly.
 Pour the toasted cereal into a deep bowl to cool.

-- Mix the honey and cinnamon in a small bowl.
+- Mix the honey and ground cinnamon in a small bowl.

 Coating The Ice Cream Balls